Skip to main content

 • A statute that applies to all Multiple Award Schedule contracts, unless otherwise stated in the solicitation or contract, which requires contractors to sell to the U.S. Government only products that are manufactured or “substantially transformed” in the U.S. or a TAA-designated country.

-• An option for vendors to report transactional data — information generated when the government purchases goods or services from a vendor — to help us make federal government buying more effective.
+• Vendors report transactional data — information generated when the government purchases goods or services from a vendor — to help us make federal government buying more effective.

 See our TDR page for which SINs are eligible and which line-item data to submit.